 Registering Your Cleaning Business

 Registering your cleaning business with the Texas Secretary of State is a key step in legitimizing your venture.
 Depending on your chosen business structure, you will need to file the appropriate forms and pay the relevant fees.
 For example, the registration fee for a Corporation starts at $300, while for an LLC, it starts at $25.
+It is also crucial to separate business and personal finances for proper income reporting and tax documentation.

 Limited Liability Company, Corporations, and Limited Liability Partnerships are required to file a Certificate of Formation.
 This must be done with the Texas Secretary of State.
 This registration process can be completed electronically through the Texas Secretary of State’s website, making it convenient and efficient.